quicwg/base-drafts/draft-ietf-quic-transport.md

 ACK frame quickly, to prevent the peer from declaring a packet as lost and spuriously retransmitting the frames it contains.
 It's expected the ACK frame will be much smaller than a QUIC packet.
-However, if the entire ACK frame does not fit into a single QUIC packet, older ranges (that is, those with the smallest packet numbers) SHOULD be omitted. numbers SHOULD be omitted.
+However, if the entire ACK frame does not fit into a single QUIC packet, older ranges (that is, those with the smallest packet numbers) SHOULD be omitted.

 {{ack-tracking}} and {{ack-limiting}} describe an exemplary approach for determining what packets to acknowledge in each ACK frame.